 It is the supervisor's responsibility to ensure that unauthorized overtime is not incurred (i.e. that the employee does not work in excess of 40 hours per week without advance approval from the VP).
 Likewise, it is the employee’s responsibility to seek advance approval from the supervisor for working hours beyond the normal 40-hour schedule.
 The work schedule should be arranged to avoid working in excess of the 40-hour workweek.
 In situations where the department's mission cannot be carried out in the standard workweek, overtime work may be authorized based on prior written authorization from the appropriate Vice President or General Counsel.
 Such written authorization must be provided to the payroll department.
 Overtime will be compensated as compensatory leave unless specifically approved in advance to be paid as overtime pay.
 Any overtime earned during a period of time that a non-exempt employee is also under supplemental contract will be compensated with compensatory leave unless approved in advance in writing.
 Supervisors and employees who do not seek appropriate approvals for overtime work may be subject to disciplinary action.

-Holiday Pay: Any work to be conducted when the College is closed requires advance approval from the appropriate member of President’s Staff.
+Holiday Pay: Any work to be conducted when the College is closed requires advance documented approval from the appropriate member of President’s Staff.
 The College calendar, as approved by the District Board, determines the college holidays.
-Employees will be paid eight (8) hours for each holiday, provided they are in a paid status or comparable approved leave status for the entire work day preceding.
-Employees who are required to work on holidays or days the College is otherwise closed, like in the event of a hurricane, will also be paid at a rate of 1.5 times their hourly rate of pay for the hours worked that day or be given the equivalent amount of time off on another day.
+Full time employees will be paid eight (8) hours for each holiday, provided they are in a paid status or comparable approved leave status for the entire work day preceding.
+Full time non-exempt employees who are required to work on holidays or days the College is otherwise closed for an emergency, like in the event of a hurricane, will also be paid at a rate of 1.5 times their hourly rate of pay for the hours worked that day or be given the equivalent amount of time off on another day.
 The method of holiday pay compensation must be agreed upon prior to the start of the holiday work assignment and to the extent possible, employees should have the ability to elect pay or leave.

 Rest Periods and Meal Breaks: There are two types of breaks: rest periods and meal breaks.
 Although not required by law, the College recognizes that employees who are working five or more consecutive hours should have breaks.
 The meal break length must be at least 30 minutes and no more than 60 minutes and is based on the work schedule that must equal 40 hours per workweek.
 Rest periods and meal breaks are also subject to the ability to maintain continuity of services during the employee’s absence and as such they are not guaranteed.